 8. SUMMARY AND EXAMPLE IMAGES

-Despite serious flaws, which the Tokina 11-16mm f/2.8 DX II lens have I think, that it still remains the best lens in the ultra-wide-angle environment.
+Despite serious flaws, which the Tokina 11-16mm f/2.8 DX II lens has I think, that it still remains the best lens in the ultra-wide-angle environment.
 My suggestion is based on the wide aperture and small focal length at once.
-Most of the ultra-wide-angle lenses in this range don’t feature as wide aperture as the Tokina 11-16mm does.
-On top of that even if the aperture is more narrow, the image quality st the edges can be still out of question, what you could see on the Sigma 10-20mm f/3.5 example.
+Most of the ultra-wide-angle lenses in this range don’t feature as wide an aperture as the Tokina 11-16mm does.
+On top of that even if the aperture is more narrow, the image quality at the edges can be still out of question, what you could see on the Sigma 10-20mm f/3.5 example.
 If you want some alternative to Tokina, you must look around the 14mm focal length, which is the lowest for other lenses with wider apertures.
-The 14mm field is not as wide as 11mm unfortunately.
-However, the wide aperture in Tokina 11-16mm results in a poor sharpness at the edges, unfortunately.
+The 14mm field is not as wide as 11mm, unfortunately.
+However, the wide aperture in Tokina 11-16mm results in poor sharpness at the edges, unfortunately.
 In the most extreme cases, even some crops can be required, which is a total contradiction of this choice.
 Fortunately, the level of sharpness deterioration is not high at the edges in the middle of the image, but in the corners only.
 The appearance improves for apertures narrower than f/3.5 – the value, from which most of the ultra-wide-angle lenses start from.

-I hope, that this amateur test of Tokina 11-16mm f/2.8 DX II lens gives you slightly bigger clarification than the majority of tests available on the web, where attention is paid on other points.
+I hope, that this amateur test of the Tokina 11-16mm f/2.8 DX II lens gives you slightly bigger clarification than the majority of tests available on the web, where attention is paid to other points.
 I didn’t want to bombard you with the specific optical and photographic terminology, because I believe, that you would rather see this lens in action.
 At the very end, I would like to share some example images with you.

 - A brief overview of lens distortion correction

 - Tokina 11-16mm Distortion Test